frankonkware/calculator/README.md

 # calculator
-A calculator made with js
+A calculator made with Javasctipt, HTML and  CSS